Natália Hejková

 Natália Hejková (born 7 April 1954) is a former Slovak basketball coach and player.
 In 2019 she was inducted in the FIBA Hall of Fame.

 Biography

-Hejková was born on 7 April 1954 to Vsevolod Hejk, a Russian-Czech engineer, who was posted to Slovakia to oversee road construction and a Slovak schoolteacher Mária Hejková (née Buociková).
+Hejková was born on 7 April 1954 to Vsevolod Hejk, a Russian-Czech engineer, who was posted to Slovakia to oversee road construction and a Slovak schoolteacher Mária Hejková (née Buciková).
 She was born and raised in Žilina, where she started playing basketball at the age of 14.